A Childhood Reminder

 The Wicker Breakdown:

-- Next, we go to DeVito's office where he calls to his wife to let her know that he just got promoted to be an executive.
-He then gets a return call from his wife who sounds like she's having an affair that gets interrupted by Piscopo who drops in to congratulate him and then gets a visit from Eddie Murphy who is there to deliver drugs only all of this chaos turns out to be nothing more than an Executive Stress Test to see if he's ready for such a corrupt job.
+Next, we go to DeVito's office where he calls to his wife to let her know that he just got promoted to be an executive.
+He then gets a return call from his wife who sounds like she's having an affair.
+This gets interrupted by Piscopo who drops in to congratulate DeVito who then gets a visit from Eddie Murphy who’s there to deliver drugs.
+It turns out all of this chaos is nothing more than an Executive Stress Test to see if he's ready for such a corrupt job.

-- Once again, Brian Doyle-Murray and Christine Ebersole give us the news with Mary Gross out on the field.
-This week, Sweetchuck the scientist gets a segment to talk about the various strains of rabies, Mary Gross checks in from Central Park where she attempts to interview Annie's dog being that this was the week of the theatrical premiere, and "Lou Grant" give us the weather after his show had just been cancelled.
+Once again, Brian Doyle-Murray and Christine Ebersole give us the news with Mary Gross out on the field.
+This week, Sweetchuck the scientist gets a segment to talk about the various strains of rabies, Mary Gross checks in from Central Park where she attempts to interview Annie's dog being that this was the week of the theatrical premiere, and "Lou Grant" give us the weather after his show had just been canceled.
+(Clip 2) (Clip 3)